UMWEDU/umw-study-sync/_areas of study/religion.md

 permalink: /study/areas/religion/index.html
 published: true
 post_date: 2015-07-28 17:43:42
+wpcf-degree-awarded: '<span style="font-size: 12.0pt;">Students majoring in Religious Studies who complete all requirements earn the degree of Bachelor of Arts (B.A.) in Philosophy and Religious Studies.</span>'
 wpcf-value-proposition: >
   Religions affect more than beliefs – they influence politics, shape culture,